libts/tslib/README.md

   events that are part of a real touch input.
 It will only cut out one whole "tap", if short enough.

-  Compared to the `debounce` filter, this filter will act on every occurance of "pen/finger down", including the first one, not only starting with the second.
+  Compared to the `debounce` filter, this filter will act on every occurrence of "pen/finger down", including the first one, not only starting with the second.
 Also, `debounce` is time-based, not events-based.